UltraEngine/Documentation/CPP/Scene_Reload.md

 ## Remarks

 This method can be faster than [LoadScene](LoadScene.md) because it does not create any new objects.
 It may be able to handle scenes that been updated since the saved scene was created.
+For example if additional objects have been added to the scene since it was last saved, they will remain unchanged when the scene state is reloaded.

 This feature is in continued development and its behavior may change somewhat in future updates.